6thfdwp/learning-thoughts/notes/NodeJS.md

 ```

 **Evaluating**
 It's this wrapped fn passed to JS VM evaluated, `exports, module` and variables defined in module are scoped, not truly global.
 Only when this wrapping fn evaluated, 'exports' object where all symbols attached on can be returned.
 (This is the result of `require` a module).
-It's the key difference from ESM, where CommonJS `exports` evaluated dynamically, ESM are defined lexically.
-In short, ESM exported symbols can be determined when JS parsing before actually evaluated.

 **Caching**
 The returned object will be cached (the key is likely the absolute path of each module), so only first require will go through the whole phases, the subsequent will directly get the module exports.